jackfoxy/urQL/docs/ref-ch04-data-manipulation.md

     VALUES ( <scalar-expression> [ ,...n ] )
 ```

-Discussion:
-Cross ship merges not allowed.
-The discussion of `INSERT` also applies when not matched by target.
-In the case of multiple `WHEN MATCHED` or `WHEN NOT MATCHED` and overlapping predicates, the cases are processed in order, so the first successful takes precedence.
-Tables in the namespace *sys* cannot be merged into.

 ## Arguments

 **[ { INTO | FROM } ] [ \<ship-qualifer> ] \<target-table>**